chiefBiiko/charr/charr.md

     [1] "No money no XXXXX"

 The right operand must be a length 2 vector supplying a vector of replacement indices as first item and a vector of replacement values as second item.
-Note that the replacement indices are matched to the replacement values from left to right.
-Therefore, the number of replacement indices must equal the number of replacement values.
 Each replacement value must be a single character.
+The number of replacement indices must equal the number of replacement values.

 ------------------------------------------------------------------------